lightninglabs/chantools/doc/chantools_dropchannelgraph.md

 This command removes all graph data from a channel DB, forcing the lnd node to do a full graph sync.

+CAUTION: Running this command will make it impossible to use the channel DB with an older version of lnd.
+Downgrading is not possible and you'll need to run lnd v0.12.0-beta or later after using this command!'

 ```
 chantools dropchannelgraph [flags]
 ```